tina-alliche/sbt-actions/README.md

 - Document all inputs and outputs
 - Provide examples for common use cases
 - Write clear error messages
+- Test with both public and enterprise configurations

+---

 ## 📝 License

 MIT License

+---

 ## 🙏 Acknowledgments

-Built for enterprise and open-source use with flexibility in mind.
+Built with ❤️ by Tina Alliche for enterprise and open-source use with flexibility in mind.

 ---

-**Need help?** Check the [documentation](./.github/actions/setup-sbt/README.md) or open an issue.
+**Need help?** Check the [documentation](./.github/actions/) or open an issue.